Appraisers’ Best Defense is Education

 October 13, 2016 |

-By Tim Dettey, Certified General Real Property Appraiser, AQB Certified USPAP Instructor, Hondros College of Business Appraisal Lead Faculty, Senior Editor, Appraisal Programs – Hondros Learning
+By Tim Dettey, Certified General Real Property Appraiser, AQB Certified USPAP Instructor, Hondros College Appraisal Lead Faculty, Senior Editor, Appraisal Programs – Hondros Learning

 There are a lot of reasons why appraising is a great profession.
 One of those reasons is that the profession is rapidly evolving, with new technology and ways of doing things that make life so much easier for appraisers today.
 Change keeps things exciting.
 Those already in the business are challenged daily to adapt to the ever-changing world of appraisal and become better.
 Even those new to the appraisal industry must be ready to learn new ways of doing things, right out of the gate.